-- Instances of decorators and interceptors are dependent objects of the bean instance they decorate. - An instance of a bean with scope @Dependent injected into a field, bean constructor or initializer method is a dependent object of the bean or Java EE component class instance into which it was injected.

-- An instance of a bean with scope @Dependent injected into a producer method is a dependent object of the producer method bean instance that is being produced. - An instance of a bean with scope @Dependent obtained by direct invocation of an Instance is a dependent object of the instance of Instance.
+- Instances of decorators with scope @Dependent are dependent objects of the bean instance they decorate. - An instance of a bean with scope @Dependent injected into a field, bean constructor or initializer method is a dependent object of the bean or Java EE component class instance into which it was injected. - An instance of a bean with scope @Dependent injected into a producer method is a dependent object of the producer method bean instance that is being produced. - An instance of a bean with scope @Dependent obtained by direct invocation of an Instance or BeanManager is a dependent object of the instance of Instance or BeanManager.

-6.4.2.
+6.4.3.
 Dependent object destruction